 Budgeting basics

-With total revenues of more than $900 million, the University of Manitoba is the largest post-secondary educational institution in the province.
+With total revenues of 1.16 billion, the University of Manitoba is the largest post-secondary educational institution in the province.

 Annual budget development process